Puducherry – Culture and Tradition

 The Union Territory of Puducherry comprises former French establishments of Puducherry (Tamil Nadu), Karaikkal (Tamil Nadu), Mahe (Kerala), Yanam (Andhra Pradesh) falls under its territory.
 Hence the Union Territory of Puducherry is spread on both the eastern and western banks of India.
 Puducherry is the capital of the territory which was once the original headquarters of the French in India.

 There is a White Town area near Promenade Beach built in such a way that it resembles the cities of France.
 The mark of the French can be most prominently seen here and this area is also known as “India’s Little France“, “Quintessence of French culture“, and “The French Riviera of the east”.
 Pondicherry is just the perfect dose you need to fulfill all your French fantasies.

 Puducherry is known for its picturesque beach.
 It also harbored extremists during the Indian independence movement.
 Notable freedom fighters are Subramanya Bharathi and Aurobindo.
 ‘Arvindo Ashram‘ was established in Puducherry after his name is famous all over the world for the education of Yoga and Spirituality.

 The history associated with Puducherry dates back to the second century.
 Archaeological excavations in 1944 and 1949 revealed that “it was a trade center where Roman producers were imported in the first century CE”.

 The Pallava dynasty of the fourth century ruled here for some time.
-After that Chola, Pandya and many other southern dynasties like Vijayanagar, Madurai Sultanate ruled here.
+After that Chola, Pandya, and many other southern dynasties like Vijayanagar, and Madurai Sultanate ruled here.
 In 1674, French Governor Francois Marin converted this small village into a large port.